mehlko/model/README.md

 # Pattern

-You can show a pattern list inside the apllication.
+You can show a pattern list inside the application.
 ![step1](doc/doc10.png)

 Or you can look how the pattern are defined in the source code: